Voidware-Prohibited/targetvector-api-fullstack/README.md

 ## 📄 License

-This template is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [MIT License](LICENSE).